 Deterrence and New Nuclear States

-Phase II of Meeting the Challenges of the New Nuclear Age will produce an edited volume on challenges created by “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran, Saudi Arabia, Japan, South Korea, and Turkey, as well as de facto nuclear weapons states including India, Pakistan, and Israel.
+Phase II of Meeting the Challenges of the New Nuclear Age will produce an edited volume on challenges created by “new” nuclear weapons states such as North Korea, potential proliferators, such as Iran, Saudi Arabia, Japan, South Korea, and Turkey, as well as de facto nuclear weapons states including India, Pakistan, and Israel.

 Building on the Academy’s long history of studies on arms control, Meeting the Challenges of the New Nuclear Age is a two-phase project that seeks to articulate a new framework for governing relations among the existing nine nuclear weapons states.
-Phase One, chaired by Robert Legvold and Christopher Chyba, is exploring security dynamics emerging from the nuclear relations among the three main players: Russia, the United States, and China.
+Phase One, chaired by Robert Legvold and Christopher Chyba, is exploring security dynamics emerging from nuclear relations among three main players: the United States, Russia, and China.